jlinoff/pam/README.md

 is not enabled by default to avoid confusion between the "name" input and the "value" input.
 Typically there is no reason to change record field names on a per record basis.
-It is better to add the new record fields to the default (pre-defined) list in the preferences.
+It is better to add the new record fields to the default list in the preferences.

 ##### Record Field Types